Eschatologue/CM_wiki/docs/campaign/player-chr/eris-dekrat.md

 *With a simple raise of your eyebrow, you possess the uncanny ability to disrupt and foil a spellcaster's magic.*

-When a creature you can see cast a spell or attempt to Teleport while within 60 feet of you, you can do one of the following:
+When a creature you can see cast a spell or attempt to Teleport while within 60 feet of you, you can do one of the following options:

 **Mark Target**{ .inl } You can take a **:rsc-r: Reaction**{ .rsc } to use [Spellbreaker's Mark](#level-3-spellbreakers-mark), targeting the creature, or move already existing mark to the creature that triggered this reaction.
+{ .indt }

-**Thwart Magic**{ .inl } You can take a **:rsc-r: Reaction**{ .rsc } to force the target to make a :d20-save: Constitution saving throw against your Spell Save DC.
-On a failed save, it takes **:dmg-force: Force**{ .dmg-force } damage equals to your **:class-phb24-rogue: Sneak Attack**{ .em } damage and its spell or Teleport fails.
+**Thwart Magic**{ .inl } You can take a **:rsc-r: Reaction**{ .rsc } to force the target to make a **:d20-save: CON save** against your Spell Save DC.
+On a failed save, it takes **(Sneak Attack) :dmg-force: Force**{ .dmg-force } damage and its spell or Teleport fails.
 On a successful save, the target only takes half damage.
+{ .indt }

 --8<-- "includes/snippets/skills.md"